 - Remember, for the most part, a car rental reservation is not a commitment on YOUR part either, so if there’s a line out the door for Hertz at the airport, try walking next door and seeing if National will match – oftentimes they will

 - If you need to rent a car one-way, look for seasonal specials – just like retirees, cars go south in the winter and north in the spring!

 What about you?
 Do you feel the same way about renting a car?
-Do you have any tips to help make the car renting experience seem better?
+Leave your tips to help make the car renting experience better in the comments below

 Join the PWaC newsletter filled with credit card and travel tips